Pritam-Pagla/alphabet/README.md

 # alphabet
-An experimental project on high school testing purpose
+An experimental project on high school examination purpose